Abhishek-17/Summarizing-online-conversations/README.md

 1. Copy all the files/codes to the /var/www folder or your own htdocs folder of the apache server.
 2. Run http://localhost/index.php (or path to the index.php)
-2. Upload the sample test data file which has one thread in the above format.
+2. Upload the sample test data file which has one thread in the below given format.
 3. Optionally upload the summary file to get precision and recall of the summarizer
 4. The system would show the important sentences (summary) and their corresponding sentence ids on the web page